mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 * **Warnings** refer to recommendations and best practices. <!--For example, a message will display if -->

-* **Errors** prevent you from publishing the message as long as they are not resolved.
+* **Errors** prevent you from publishing the landing page as long as they are not resolved.
 For example, you will get a warning if the primary page URL is missing.

 <!--All possible warnings and errors are detailed [below](#alerts-and-warnings).-->